How to Reactivate a Discontinued PPF Account Online — SBI, Post Office & HDFC Steps

 - Post office PPF accounts: ask the counter staff for the PPF revival application form.
 Most post offices have a physical form or accept a simple written request on plain paper stating your account number, the years missed, and the amount being deposited.

 - Bank PPF accounts (SBI, PNB, Bank of Baroda, etc.): some banks provide a Form H or a custom revival request form at the branch.
-SBI also allows PPF revival through net banking for accounts held there — log in, go to PPF account, and look for the revival or activate option.
+Ask the branch staff for the current form — it varies by bank.

 Carry your PPF passbook and photo ID when visiting the branch or post office.